Blackfynn/nextflow-walkthrough/README.md

 ## Cell Detection with Nextflow (local)
 Now we'll take the same computational pipeline above, and use Nextflow's data-driven language to write a workflow to execute each step for us, including fanning out to run the cell-detection algorithm on individual tiles in parallel.

 First, we'll need to enable Docker execution for Nextflow.
-To do this, notice the following line has been added to the top of the `nextflow.config` file.
+To do this, notice the following line has been added to the `standard` profile in the `nextflow.config` file.

 ```
 docker.enabled = true